 In November 2017, discussions were held as part of a working group involving the human resource departments of Fujitsu Group companies related to business in China.
 The focus was on the scope of impact, countermeasures, and so on relating to legal system developments.
 After confirming the status of personal information management and control in the various Group companies, we determined to create for all Group companies in China a uniform Personal Information Handling Agreement Form and to implement a standardized Group-wide Personal Information Protection Management System.

 In the future, we will continue to comply with relevant laws and regulations as we strive to use and manage personal information in an appropriate manner, thereby reassuring employees and creating a workplace that is easy to work in.

 Fujitsu established a consultation service as a contact point for e-mail and phone calls to the Human Resources and Administration Units, as we work to build a structure that makes it easy for employees to seek guidance on human resource and administrative programs.

 In order to continue as "an organization wherein all employees are strongly motivated, have ample opportunities for advancement and work with pride and confidence" in accordance with the Fujitsu Way, the Fujitsu Group conducts employee satisfaction surveys that provide opportunities for serious thinking about ways by which management in each organization can improve employees' motivation.

-The global consistency of the survey means that we can now both compare regions within the Fujitsu Group and also benchmark ourselves against our competitors in each country and region.
+We use this survey to both compare regions within the Fujitsu Group and also benchmark ourselves against our competitors in each country and region.
 Based on analysis of the results, we have identified issues specific to countries and regions, and to divisions and occupations, and are now working toward improving management and reforming our organizational culture.